Core abaci and Diophantine equations I: fundamental weight: Core abaci of classical affine types

 \section{Core abaci of classical affine types}

 The goal of this section is to define and study $j$-core abaci of all classical affine types for arbitrary charge $j$.
+It is important to point out that our notion of core abaci is a pair, not just a partition.
+This means that $(\lam, j)$ being a core abaci does not imply $(\lam, i)$ being a core too.
 We will prove that the cores defined in \cite{HJ2} coincide with the $0$-cores of untwisted classical types in the sense of our definition.
+We will also use the $j$-core abaci to parameterize affine Grassmanian.